hpehl/quarkus-grpc-client-extension/README.md

 }
 ```

-The extension makes it possible to inject named [channels](https://grpc.io/docs/guides/concepts.html#channels) into your beans.
+You can inject named [channels](https://grpc.io/docs/guides/concepts.html#channels) into your beans.
 Each channel has a name and is configured in your `application.properties`:

 ```properties
 io.quarkus.grpc.client.route.host=localhost